 Before Resetting Chrome

-- Change in default search engine
+- Change your search engine back to default search engine (Generally, Google Search).

-- Disable all your extensions, still they will not get deleted and you can enable them after resetting
+- Disable all your extensions, still they will not get deleted and you can enable them after resetting.

 The good part is, Chrome will still retain the following things: